Oregon State vs. Cal NCAA Football Odds, Plays and Insights | October 30, 2021

 Cal Stats and Trends

-- The Golden Bears have an ATS record of 3-0 in their three games when underdogs by 1.5 points or more this season.
+- The Golden Bears are 3-0 ATS when underdogs by 1.5 points or more this season.

-- Cal's games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- Cal's games this year have hit the over on three of seven set point totals (42.9%).

-- Cal is 2-1 against the spread and 2-1 overall in games when it puts up more than 24.7 points.
+- Cal is 2-1 against the spread and 2-1 overall in games when it scores more than 24.7 points.

-- The Golden Bears have six giveaways this season, while the Beavers have 12 takeaways .
+- The Golden Bears have turned the ball over six times, six fewer times than the Beavers have forced turnovers (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.